wright-group/attune/docs/store.rst

 :meth:`attune.undo` provides the instrument from prior to the latest transition.
 If the transitions have occurred in memory (i.e. not stored to the Attune Store) then it simply provides the previous instrument object directly.
-If instead the Instrument was loaded, it retrieves the instrument from 1 millisecond prior to the current instrument (the resolution of the Attune Store) and loads it from disk.
+If instead the Instrument was loaded from the attune store, it retrieves the instrument that was stored just before itself from the attune store.

 .. code-block:: python